top of page

 Source: Golftec (for right handed golfers)

 If you experience this shot curve, what should you do?
 Effective clubface management is crucial for good golf and achieved through a proper grip and release of the club at impact.
-Release is defined as the top hand turning over at impact with the club head leading the handle.
-The clubface accounts for approximately 80% of the direction, and the difference between the clubface and the path creates the curvature.
-The left path is the compensation for poor face control.
+The clubface accounts for approximately 80% of the initial direction.
+The difference between the clubface and the path creates the curvature "The face sends it, the path bends it".
+The left path often referred to as "Over the Top" is generally the compensation for an open face at impact and is from a weak grip (back of lead hand facing the target at address).
 The face-to-path relationship is crucial for eliminating the slice.

 Definition of the "over the top" term in golf